SoccerStatsUS/s2/README.md

-# Remove main/

-# Goals by minute?

-# Career stats on team detail page.

 #### Todo

-!
-Delete Salvadorean league.
-It's a duplicate!

-Create a team ranking system based on the scores!
+Create a team ranking system based on the scores.
 Soccermetrics!

 Need an aliases model.

-Start out with World Cup and Champions League! and EPL! and Italy!

 Time to migrate to postgresql.
 SQLite doesn't support unique constraints.
-Also, this will allow geoDjango support!
+Also, this will allow geoDjango support.

 #### Bugs

 Some of the main problems with this site:

-1. Need a stronger scraping infrastructure.
 2. Need better testing.
 3. Need much better facilities for managing duplicate (players/leagues/teams/games)

-5. Maybe an alias model that maps a name to a generic foreign key?
+4. Maybe an alias model that maps a name to a generic foreign key?
 Unique on the name/gfk combination.

 #### Stats